-Life insurance companies - share of the gross written premium for 3 quarters of 2013 (in %)
+Life insurance companies - share gross written premium in 2013 (in %)

-Groups: Allianz - Allianz, Euler Hermes; Ergo Hestia - Ergo Hestia, MTU; Talanx - Warta, Europa, HDI; VIG - Compensa, Benefia, Inter-Risk Source: KNF Biuletyn Kwartalny [PFSA Quarterly bulletin].
-Rynek
+Groups: Allianz - Allianz, Euler Hermes; Ergo Hestia - Ergo Hestia, MTU; Talanx - Warta, Europa, HDI; VIG - Compensa, Benefia, InterRisk. Źródło: KNF (www.knf.gov.pl), Biuletyn Kwartalny [Quarterly Bulletin].
+Rynek ubezpieczeń [Insurance Market] 4/2013.

-During three quarters of 2013, PZU Życie collected 29.3% of the gross written premiums of the life insurance companies.
+During 2013, PZU Życie collected 28.3% of the gross written premiums of the life insurance companies.
 In comparison, in 2012, the Company had a 25.6% share of the market.
 Simultaneously, PZU Życie continued to remain the decisive leader in the regularly paid premium segment.

-During three quarters of 2013, it obtained 43.7% of such premiums of all insurance companies.
+In 2013, it obtained 43.3% of such premiums of all insurance companies.

 PZU Życie's technical result constituted the majority of the result obtained by all life insurance companies.
 This is evidenced by the high profitability of the products offered.
-The margin in PZU Życie's technical result on a written premium was more than three times higher than the margin obtained by all the other companies offering life insurance together (20.1% compared with 5.8%).
+The margin in PZU Życie's technical result on a written premium was almost four times higher than the margin obtained by all the other companies offering life insurance together (20.6% compared with 5.3%).